-A single GridLink data source provides connectivity between WebLogic Server and an Oracle Database service targeted to an Oracle RAC cluster.
+A single GridLink data source provides connectivity between WebLogic Server and an Oracle Database service, which may include multiple Oracle RAC clusters.
 It uses the Oracle Notification Service (ONS) to adaptively respond to state changes in an Oracle RAC instance.
 An Oracle Database service represents a workload with common attributes that enables administrators to manage the workload as a single entity.
 You scale the number of GridLink data sources as the number of services increases in the data base, independent of the number of nodes in the cluster.